Patricia Jacobs: Career and research

+Personal life and death

+In 1972, Jacobs married Newton Morton.
+She had two step-daughters and three step-sons.
+Jacobs died from a stroke on 15 March 2026, aged 91.

 Awards and honours

-Jacobs has received many awards in recognition of her work, including the 1999 Mauro Baschirotto Award of the European Society of Human Genetics and the 2011 March of Dimes Prize in Developmental Biology.
+Jacobs received many awards in recognition of her work, including the 1999 Mauro Baschirotto Award of the European Society of Human Genetics and the 2011 March of Dimes Prize in Developmental Biology.
 Her services to genetics saw her named an OBE in 1999.
 Jacobs was elected as a Foreign Associate of the US National Academy of Sciences in 2010.

 In 1981, she received the William Allan Award from the American Society of Human Genetics.
 In 1993, she was elected a Fellow of the Royal Society.
 She was the first recipient of the KS&A Patricia Jacobs Lifetime Achievement Award from the US charity Knowledge Support & Action.
 In February 2010, Jacobs was elected as a member of the United States National Academy of Sciences, the induction ceremony took place in April.
 In 2011, Jacobs received the March of Dimes Prize in Developmental Biology.

-Personal life

-In 1972 she married Newton Morton.
-She has two step-daughters and three step-sons.